ivedantsharma/Expense-Tracker-Application/README.md

 To set up and run the Expense Tracker Application:

-1. First, download or clone the [Expense Tracker 💰 Backend](https://github.com/ivedantsharma/Expense-Tracker-Application.git) repository.
+1. First, download or clone the [SpendWise 💰 Backend](https://github.com/ivedantsharma/Expense-Tracker-Application.git) repository.

 2. Clone this repository.